 A Brief History

-Today, MSA sponsors programs, events, technical assistance, student scholarships, professional development, and leadership through the National Institute for Magnet School Leadership (NIMSL).
-There are approximately 4,000 magnet and theme-based schools across the U.S., and are experiencing a reniassance as districts reconsider magnet schools as a means to attract new students, provide choice and innovation, and turn around low-performing schools.
+Today, Magnet Schools of America sponsors a national awards program, organizes professional development events, and provides technical assistance through the National Institute for Magnet School Leadership (NIMSL).
+There are approximately 4,000 magnet and theme-based schools in the U.S. that are experiencing a renaissance as school districts reconsider the magnet approach as a way to attract new students, provide choice to families, and turn around low-performing schools.

 Services Provided by Magnet Schools of America